Your ideal customer is not necessarily the fleet that’s most likely to need your product or service, and buy from you.

 - They are not just a quick sale, they’re a good fit, so they become a long-time customer

 An Ideal Customer Profile (ICP) describes the fleets that will be your most valuable customers.

-Put “Create an ICP” on Your Need-To-Do List
+“Create an ICP” is a Need-To-Do

 There’s a lot of talk about ICPs on LinkedIn, podcasts, etc. But in reality most companies don’t have an ICP!
 And why not?
 When you have a clear idea of your best customer, you can avoid many problems.